mahedi-kaysar/architectural-katas/adrs/adr0002-architecture-style.md

 ## Context
 The current architecture style of the system is a monolith.
-The following limitations were identified when analysing the documentation/slides and video.
+The following limitations (pink stikers) were identified when analysing the documentation/slides and video.
+The architecture characteristic (quality attribute) which needs to be addressed is shown in yellow.
 <p align="center">
 <img width="50%" src="images/issues-and-quality-attributes.png"/>
 </p>